William Walton

 Frank Strobel - Conductor

-Within his vast discography the series with film suites by Alfred Schnittke, to which Strobel retains the adaptation rights, were received to great critical acclaim.
+Within his vast discography the CD series of first recordings with film suites by Alfred Schnittke, arranged by Frank Strobel and realised with the Rundfunk-Sinfonieorchester Berlin were received to great critical acclaim.
 The fifth release of this series received an Opus Klassik Award in 2022.

 Georg Streuber